Sex, Lies, and Videotape: Production

 The film was written by Steven Soderbergh in eight days on a yellow legal pad during a cross country trip (although, as Soderbergh points out in his DVD commentary track, he had been thinking about the film for a year).

 Soderbergh's commentary also reveals that he had written Andie MacDowell's role with Elizabeth McGovern in mind, but McGovern's agent disliked the script so much that McGovern never even got to read it.
 Laura San Giacomo, who was represented by the same agency, had to threaten to leave that agency in order to be able to play Cynthia.
 Soderbergh was reluctant to audition MacDowell but she surprised him, getting the role after two extremely successful auditions.
 The role of John would have been played by Tim Daly, but delays in completing the financing for the film led to Peter Gallagher's getting the role instead as Daly was cast in the TV series Almost Grown.

-With a budget of only $1.2 million, a week of rehearsal and a month-long shoot in August 1988 was all Soderbergh could afford.
+A week of rehearsal and a month-long shoot in August 1988 were all Soderbergh could afford with a budget of only $1.2 million.
 He would later call it: “the only movie I’ve ever made where I felt like I had all the money and all the time I needed.”
 Principal photography took place in Baton Rouge, Louisiana.

 Reception and legacy

 Box office

-Sex, Lies, and Videotape opened in a limited release on August 4, 1989, in four theaters and grossed $155,982, with an average of 30 patrons per showing in the first two–three weeks; the studio released the film nationwide.
+Sex, Lies, and Videotape opened in a limited release of four theaters on August 4, 1989 and grossed $155,982, with an average of 30 patrons per showing in the first two to three weeks; the studio released the film nationwide.
 The widest release for the film was 534 theaters and it ended up earning $24,741,667 in the United States, and around $36.74 million worldwide.